-Moreover, the former Governor of the Central Bank of Nigeria, Sanusi Lamido Sanusi alleged that the sum of about \$20 billion Dollars was unaccounted for by the Nig of Sanusi's initial projection of US \$20 billion.
-Currently, the dissipation of the \$32 billion dollars meant for arms procurement in order to fight the threats of Boko Haram terrorism by the former National Security adviser, Sambo Dasuki, has reinforced the firm grip of grand corruption in Nigeria (BBC News, 14 December 2015; This Day, 2 December 2015).
+Comment [f3]: Price Waterhouse Coopers PwC even though this fell short of Sanusi's initial projection of US \$20 billion.
+Presently, the dissipation of the \$32 billion dollars meant for arms procurement in order to fight the threats of Boko Haram terrorism by the former National Security adviser, Sambo Dasuki, has reinforced the firm grip of grand corruption in Nigeria (BBC News, 14 December 2015; ThisDay, 2 December 2015).